nasa/cumulus-api/content/elasticsearch.md

 Note that there will now be two copies of your index.
 Your Cumulus instance will still point to the old copy until you perform the `change-index` function described below.

 An alias should not be specified unless you have a specific alias configured.
 If a source index is not specified, it will default to the index from the alias.
 If you want to name the destination index something particular, you can specify a name, otherwise the destination index name will default to 'cumulus-year-month-day' with today's date (e.g. `cumulus-4-12-2019`).
+If you specify a destination index name, it must be an index that does not already exist in your cluster.
+The destination index must be different than the source index or the operation will fail.

 Since reindex can be a long running operation, the `reindex-status` endpoint must be queried to see if the operation has completed.